 Common allergens for dogs include:

-• Grains like wheat and corn
+- Grains such as wheat and corn

-• Dairy products
+- Dairy products

 Treats, supplements, and hydration